jlangenegger/ssh_certificate/server/README.md

 [root@server:~]# mkdir /etc/ssh/auth_principals
 [root@server:~]# echo -e 'server.netdef.org\nroot-everywhere' > /etc/ssh/auth_principals/root
 ```
 This allows to all users to loggin as root that have either `server.netdef.org` or `root-everywhere` specified in the list of principals within their certificate.

+You can control access to any local user by creating those files under `/etc/ssh/auth_principals`.

 ## Restart SSH
 **Finally restart SSH to apply all the changes!**